Tagula butcherbird

 The Tagula butcherbird (Cracticus louisiadensis) is a species of bird in the family Artamidae.

-It is endemic to Tagula Island in Papua New Guinea.
+It is endemic to the lowland forests of Tagula Island in Papua New Guinea.
 It occupies less than 800km^{2} and has an estimated population of 11,500 to 23,000 individuals.

+Taxonomy

+The species was first described by Henry Baker Tristram in 1889.
+It is monotypic, with no recognized subspecies.

+Description

+The bird is described as large.

+The plumage is mainly black, with white patches on the shoulder, wing, and tail.